-“John,” I said as I approached.
+“John,” I called out as I approached.

 He turned toward me, gaze falling immediately to my arm.
 “What happened”

-John turned away from me, not toward the door, but where I’d come from.
+John turned away from me, not toward the door, but toward where I’d come from.
 His face was a thundercloud.

 McNaught grabbed his arm.
 “Not here.”

-John’s jaw clenched, but instead of pulling away, he nodded.
+John clenched his jaw, but instead of pulling away, he nodded.
 Then he turned back to me.
 “He can’t get away with this.”

 “I don’t intend to let him,” I said.
 “Now please, can we leave?”